g200kg/webaudio-controls/docs/detailspecs.md

 `webaudio-keyboard`
 **description**: webaudio-keyboard can be setup pressing state with this function from JavaScript. corresponding key specified by the `note` is pressed if the `state` is non-zero otherwise the key is released.
 This function will NOT fire the 'change' event.
 If the `audioContext` and `when` arguments are specified, the pressing state will be updated after the specified time. `when` is the time in seconds on the `currentTime` time axis of the `audioContext`.

+### setDisabledRange(state, start, end)
+`webaudio-keyboard`
+**description**: Disable a range of keys using non-zero `state` or zero to re-enable keys.
+Pass `start` value for the first key in the range. `end` for the last key in the range.
+All keys between start/end will be disabled/enabled.
+Disabled keys will be greyed out and will not trigger events.

 ---
 ## Events